Magotchi/lpid-core-documents/LPID core documents.md

 ### SECTION 1

-The officers of the Party shall be a Chairperson, a Vice-Chairperson, Secretary and Treasurer.
+Officers and Duties.
+The officers of the Party shall be a Chair, a Vice-Chair, a Secretary, and a Treasurer.
+These officers shall perform the duties prescribed by these Bylaws and by the parliamentary authority adopted by the Party.
 Only Party members in good standing shall be eligible to fill these offices.
 All of these officers shall be elected at a Regular Convention of the Party by attending Party delegates and shall take office immediately upon the close of such convention and serve thereafter until the final adjournment of the next Regular Convention.
-If, for any reason, a Regular Convention is not held during an appropriate year, all officers of the party shall be elected at the next available Convention, including, but not limited to, a Delegate Selection Convention.

 ### SECTION 2

-No offices shall be combined.
+No member shall hold more than one office at a time, and no member shall be eligible to serve three consecutive terms in the same office.

 ---

-Duties of Officers:
+Duties of the officers:

 ### SECTION 3

-The Chairperson shall preside at all conventions and at all meetings of the Executive Committee.
-The Chairperson shall be the chief executive officer of the Party.
+The Chair shall preside at all conventions and at all meetings of the Executive Board.
+The Chair shall be the chief executive officer of the Party.

 ### SECTION 4

-The Vice-Chairperson shall act as assistant to the Chairperson, and shall perform the duties of the Chair in the event the Chairperson is, for any reason, unable to perform the duties of that office.
+The Vice-Chair shall act as assistant to the Chair, and shall perform the duties of the Chair in the event the Chair is, for any reason, unable to perform the duties of that office.

 ### SECTION 5

-The Secretary shall be the recording officer of the Party, and shall provide or make provision for all legal services to the Party, under the direction of the Executive Committee.
+The Secretary shall be the recording and corresponding officer of the Party, and shall provide or make provision for all legal services to the Party, under the direction of the Executive Board.
 The Secretary shall also have the power to appoint any other qualified member as an assistant in carrying out the functions of this office.

 ### SECTION 6

-The Treasurer shall receive, expend, and account for the funds of the Party under the supervision and direction of the Chairperson and the Executive Committee.
-The records for such funds shall be maintained in accordance with generally accepted accounting principles and the Treasurer shall make available to the Executive Committee quarterly financial reports, such reports to include a Statement of Operations and a Balance Sheet.
+The Treasurer shall receive, expend, and account for the funds of the Party under the supervision and direction of the Chair and the Executive Board.
+The records for such funds shall be maintained in accordance with generally accepted accounting principles and the Treasurer shall make available to the Executive Board quarterly financial reports, such reports to include a Statement of Operations and a Balance Sheet.

 ### SECTION 7

-An officer may be suspended, that is, denied the authority to perform his specific functions, by a two-thirds majority vote of the State Central committee.
-The office of a suspended officer shall be declared vacant unless the suspended officer appeals his suspension.
-The State Central Committee shall appoint new officers if vacancies or suspensions occur, such officers to complete the term of the office vacated, or the time during which the suspension is in effect, as applicable.
-In the absence of a functioning State Central Committee, the Executive Committee shall appoint the new officer(s).
+In the absence of a functioning State Central Committee, the Executive Board shall fill any vacancy on the Executive Board.

 ### SECTION 8

-Upon being suspended or vacating an office, an officer must render to the Executive Committee within three days all materials concerning the Party he has in his possession.
+Upon being suspended or vacating an office, an officer must render to the Executive Board within three days all materials concerning the Party he has in his possession.

-## ARTICLE V: Conventions
+## ARTICLE V: Meetings

 ### SECTION 1

 Regular Conventions shall be held in each even-numbered year, in the final two weeks of the month of June, or in accordance with the Election Laws of the State of Idaho.
 All Party business and affairs required herein shall be transacted.
-Such conventions shall be held at the time and place selected by the Executive Committee.
+Such conventions shall be held at the time and place selected by the Executive Board.

 ### SECTION 2

-In the event that a national party Regular Convention shall be held within 45 days following the state party Regular Convention, the Executive Committee shall solicit the membership for nominees for delegates to the national convention, and shall submit a preliminary delegate list to the national party no less than 45 days prior to the national convention.
-Final delegates shall then be selected at the state party Regular Convention.
+In the event that a National Convention shall be held within 45 days following the state party Regular Convention, the Executive Board shall solicit the membership for nominees for delegates to the National Convention, and shall submit a preliminary delegate list to the national party no less than 45 days prior to the national convention.
+Final delegates shall then be selected at the Party Regular Convention.

 ### SECTION 3